 All four analogue inputs are of the mic/line variety, with the first two also having hi-z instrument inputs located conveniently on the front of the unit.
 The first two outputs are given the role of being the main monitoring output, but you can also designate the remaining outputs as alternate monitor feeds, which can be switched from the unit or from the UA Console software mixer (more of that in a mo’).

 The Apollo X4’s top surface is dominated by a pleasingly large and smooth-running data entry knob.
-Most times this controls the main monitor output level – lovely to have to-hand on the desktop.
+The main function of the knob is control of the main monitor output level – which is very convenient to have to-hand.
 The dial is also used for setting the output level of the two headphone outputs, which are located on the front panel, as well as for setting the gain of the input channels.
 Switching the dial between its different control modes is as simple as tapping one of the two buttons situated underneath it, whilst the ring of LEDs that surround the knob indicate the current value of the selected parameter.

 Alongside the data entry knob is a meter panel.
 This shows the current signal levels for all four input channels, as well as the output levels of the monitor and headphone channels.
 The row of buttons that lie beneath this panel have different functions depending on whether the dial is controlling input channels or output channels (something that’s clearly shown on the meter panel).

 For example, when controlling monitor or headphone levels, the first of these buttons engages the built-in talkback mic, whereas when working with input channels the same button switches the currently selected input channel between mic and line operation.
 The options are clearly shown, lit up on the meter panel, and it’s all very intuitive to work with.
 Of course, all of these controls and functions are also accessible from within the UA Console software too.